OUR NEXT TRAINING:

-Continuing education credit and internships for educators, students, paralegals, attorneys, law enforcement personnel, public & mental health professionals, managers, etc.
+- Continuing education credit for paralegals, attorneys, law enforcement personnel, public & mental health professionals, etc.

-Personal & professional development, acquire or improve conflict resolution skills
+- Personal & professional development, acquire or improve your conflict resolution skills

 Why CALM mediation training?

-Meets requirements of CA Business & Professions Code for DRPA funded programs (most longer more expensive college courses do not) including role playing, mock mediations, video and real time observation when available
+- Meets requirements of CA Business & Professions Code for DRPA funded programs including mock mediations

-Designed and taught by an industry professional and experienced practitioner with degrees law, communication and behavioral science/negotiation & conflict management
+- Designed and taught by Linda Hughs, Esq., experience mediator with degrees in law, communication and behavioral science/negotiation & conflict management

 More CALM mediation training attributes that set us apart:

-Focus on participant autonomy and self-reliance—less reliance on government and the courts, relief for courts, and other government services
+- Focus on participant autonomy and self-reliance—less reliance on government and the courts.
+Parties are empowered to create their own agreements.

-Increased awareness of interest-based bargaining versus positional and leveraging strategies in negotiating
+- Increased awareness of interest-based bargaining versus positional statements.
+Leverage negotiation strategies.

-Exploration of physiological effects of conflict and conflict resolution and the positive benefits of parties creating their own agreements.
+- Exploration of physiological effects of conflict and conflict resolution and the positive benefits of parties creating their own agreements.

 The 40-hour training to 'certify' mediators per the Dispute Resolution Programs Act of the California Business and Professions Code is scheduled throughout the year.